apache/parquet-format/LogicalTypes.md

 The sort order for `FLOAT16` is signed (with special handling of NANs and signed zeros); it uses the same [logic](https://github.com/apache/parquet-format#sort-order) as `FLOAT` and `DOUBLE`.

+### FIXED_SIZE_LIST

+The `FIXED_SIZE_LIST` annotation represents a fixed-size list of elements of a fixed-width data type.
+It must annotate an N-byte fixed length binary where N is the number of elements in the list times bit width of the element data type.

+The `fixed_len_byte_array` data is interpreted as a sequence of elements of the same fixed-width data type.

+The sort order used for `FIXED_SIZE_LIST` is undefined.

 ## Temporal Types

 ### DATE